mbrajk/ynac/README.md

 This project is still a work in progress and although it has a full release, this is just a personal project.
 Therefore it may have rough edges and incomplete features.
 Feel free to suggest features, provide feedback, or report bugs on the [issue tracker](https://github.com/mbrajk/ynac/issues).

+## Running from Binaries
 ### Requirements
+- Windows (other OS binaries to be added to CI/CD soon)
 - YNAB account w/ a Developer Personal Access Token.
   - Instructions: [https://api.ynab.com/](https://api.ynab.com/)